Gabya06/PromotedPost/README.md

 #### Machine Learning Algorithms - Logistic Regression and Decision Tree Classifier

-Since this is a classification problem where we predict a class 0 (not promoted) or class 1 (promoted), I chose to look at Logistic Regression and Decision Tree classifiers.
+Since this is a classification problem where we predict if a post is promoted (let's call this class 1) or not promoted (class 0, I chose to use Logistic Regression and Decision Tree classifiers.
+Both of these are simple supervised machine learning classification algorithms that can be implemented quickly and are pretty interpretable.

 ### 1 - Logistic Regression on entire dataset

-I started off by trying logistic regression on the entire data and was not disappointed to see that it performed poorly by predicting all posts as not promoted (class 0).
-This is not completly surprising since most of the posts are not promoted.
-While the accuracy score is high, this is not a good thing because the model does not take into account the imbalance of classes in the data.
-Also, all model coefficients are very small indicating small movement in output caused by an increase/decrease in input.
+I started off by trying logistic regression on the entire data and was not shocked to see that it performed poorly by predicting all posts as not promoted (class 0).
+Since most of the posts in the dataset are not promoted, this is not surprising.
+The accuracy score is high, which means that the model predicted many of the points correctly.
+While accuracy is a measure of how well the model performed, the fact that the accuracy score is high does not indicate that this is a good model.
+The model correctly predicted all of the non-promoted posts correctly, but it missed the promoted posts and predicted all of these as non-promoted also.
+Looking at the confusion matrix,  we see that none of the points in the positive class (promoted) were correctly predicted.

 ```python
 cols_train = data.drop('is_promoted', axis = 1).columns